Gastón Mazzacane: Racing career

-He would be the last Argentinian to drive in Formula One until the 2024 Italian Grand Prix when Franco Colapinto drove for Williams.
+Mazzacane would be the last Argentinian to drive in Formula One until the 2024 Italian Grand Prix when Franco Colapinto drove for Williams.

 Mazzacane signed a contract with the reformed DART team a/k/a Phoenix, which had plans to race in the season.
 However, it was not to be as the team was barred from racing.

-He then went to the US and competed in the last half of the 2004 Champ Car season with the Dale Coyne Racing #19 car.
+Mazzacane then went to the US and competed in the last half of the 2004 Champ Car season with the Dale Coyne Racing #19 car.